Power Standards - What They Are And How To Use Them

 My School Does Not Have Power Standards.
 What Do I Do?

-If your school or district does not have a group of essential standards, I would suggest that you buddy up with the teachers in your grade and discuss which ones are the most important for your grade level.
+If your school or district has not identified your essential standards, I suggest you buddy up with your co-teachers and discuss which ones are the most important for your grade level.

-When deciding which standards to elevate to Power Standards, be sure to consider which skills and knowledge your students need to have mastered in your grade so they are prepared for the next grade.
+When deciding which standards to elevate to Power Standards, be sure to consider which skills and knowledge your students need to have mastered by the end of the year because they either need them for or build on them in the next grade.

 How Do I Use Power Standards In My Classroom?

 I always liked to have my Power Standards in the front of my mind (or in front of my face 😃) when I was planning my units or lessons.
-This helped me to focus on what I needed to address.
+This helped me stay focused on what I needed to address.

 In short, Power Standards are the standards that you: